shoutingfish123/spacecraft-propulsion-phm/README.md

 ## 5. Future Work: Thesis Proposal
 The current statistical approach struggles with **Task 4 (Valve Localization)** due to its inability to explicitly model the governing fluid equations.

-My proposed Bachelor's Thesis will address this by implementing **Physics-Informed Neural Networks (PINNs)**.
-By embedding the **Navier-Stokes** and **Water Hammer equations** directly into the loss function, the model will be constrained to physically valid predictions, improving generalization across different spacecraft units without requiring extensive retraining.

 ## 6. Repository Structure
 ```bash